 No Palermo guide is complete without the addition of a few rooftop bars.
 Drinking a cold Aperol Spritz far removed from the buzzing crowds, between the domes of Palermo is an absolute must.

 RINASCENTE ROOFTOP: The terrace of the Rinascente shopping center has had a number of restaurants over the years.
-The views over Piazza San Domenico and the entrance of the Vucceria are truly unique.
+The views over Piazza San Domenico and the entrance of the Vucciria are truly unique.

 SEVEN RESTAURANT PALERMO: On the top floor of the Hotel Ambasciatori, SEVEN offers the very best in terms of cocktails, food and views!
 Come for sunset while nipping a drink and stay for an affordable and delicious meal.